 Being able to see the numbers volumes and types of samples that have been in your inventory for a long period of time can help you make informed decisions about how best to manage them.
 Understanding if, and how, these samples could be best utilised through visibility of associated informed consent and permitted re-use information can help you maximise benefits through re-purposing.
 Laboratory Sample Management software, like Achiever Medical, can identify those samples that have been taking up valuable long-term storage space.
 Achiever Medical’s interactive ‘Storage Capacity Used’ dashboard displays the capacity used and the duration samples have been in store.

 Do you know which are your most popular samples?

 Identifying the types of samples that are being frequently used or requested will help you to assess the variety of biological specimens that you should be sourcing.
 These are the samples that your researchers want.
 Real-time, interactive sample activity dashboards can deliver the detailed information to help you assess this.

 Nevertheless, it is important to check what criteria your researchers are using to search for samples.
 You can then assess these to determine whether they are very restricted or too broad.
 If the criteria seem very broad, for example, tissues from female donors over 55, then this could possibly be due to the lack of detailed profile information available against your samples.

-Further, being able to manage and track prospective sample requests can be useful in guiding your future donor recruitment, purchasing and sample sourcing decisions.
+Managing and tracking prospective sample requests can be useful in guiding your future donor recruitment, purchasing and sample sourcing decisions.

-In order to gain optimum value from your samples, you should aim to meet the requirements and expectations of both your researchers and your donors.
+To gain optimum value from your samples, you have to meet the requirements and expectations of your researchers and donors.
 The value of your Biobank, and inherently, your samples is dependant on them being used.
 Having hundreds of thousands of unused samples in your Biobank might look great when looking purely at the numbers.
 However, you should look to determine the value of your samples based on their usage, associated outcomes and progress.